Decoding Melodic Intuition through Cognitive Science

 The overarching principle in Gestalt theory is the Law of Prägnanz, which states that the mind tends to perceive reality in its most regular, orderly, and simple form (Koffka, 1935).
 At every level, MFT is consistent with this principle by defining every aspect of melody according to its “normal” (most simple and orderly) and “modified” behaviors.

 Good Continuation: This principle describes our innate tendency to perceive separate objects as forming simple, continuous patterns rather than disjointed arrangements (Wertheimer, 1938).
 MFT’s catalog of melodic figures exemplifies this, especially as it emphasizes behavior at every turn.
-For example, regarding contour, figures like the Run exhibit a consistent direction while others like the Arc form curves.
-Regarding trajectory, a figure ending with stepwise motion normally continues moving by step into the next, maintaining a seamless melodic flow.
+For example, regarding shape, figures like the Run exhibit a consistent direction while others like the Arc form curves.
+Regarding connection, a figure ending with stepwise motion normally continues moving by step into the next, maintaining a seamless melodic flow.
 And figures that end with a “gap”—a leap of a third—have a strong proclivity to fill that gap by moving to the next figure by step in the opposite direction to the gap’s motion.

 Closure (Reification): This principle explains our predisposition to perceive incomplete forms as complete, mentally synthesizing missing units to create a unified whole (Wertheimer, 1938).
 In music, this explains how listeners intuit a clear harmonic underpinning when hearing an unaccompanied melody.
 MFT establishes compelling new criteria for this phenomenon by showing how the inherent shape of each figure makes it clear which notes function as chord tones, allowing the brain to “close” (fill out) what’s missing from the harmonic information.